 Bryan represents and advises developers in dealing with municipal legal matters, including zoning, development permit applications, contested subdvision appeal board matters, bylaw compliance, health & safety, property taxes and other development matters.
 His experience includes large scale development projects including subdivisions, apartments, industrial and commercial property.

 Bryan represents and advises corporations and partnerships in a wide range of energy related matters including contract or lease disputes, joint venture disputes, operator disputes and lien/caveat disputes.

 COURT AND ADMINISTRATIVE TRIBUNAL EXPERIENCE

-Bryan is frequently engaged in hearings, contested applications, trials and appeals before all levels of Courts in Alberta, including the Court of Appeal and at administrative tribunals.
-He also often advises clients on litigation matters arising in the province of British Columbia.
+Bryan is frequently engaged in hearings, contested applications, arbitrations, trials and appeals before all levels of Courts in Alberta, including the Court of Appeal and at administrative tribunals.
+He also often advises clients on litigation matters arising in the province of British Columbia and Ontario.

 Bryan is an actively engaged in the community and serves as a volunteer, officer and director with a number of local and provincial non-profit, charity and grass-roots political organizations.
 He has been noted for volunteer activities within the community through multiple awards including the Alberta Centennial Medal and has been profiled by the Calgary Herald as one of Calgary’s “Top 20 Most Compelling Calgarians.”
 His past and present affiliations include the Pro-Bono Students Canada (Supervising Lawyer), the University of Calgary Board of Governors (Board Member), the Forum for Albertans (Trustee and Director), the Ministry of Higher Education and Technology, Learning Alberta Steering Committee (Member) and the Sunnyside Hillhurst Community Association (Executive).